Alec-Raymond/Sharded-Replicated-Key-Value-Store/README.md

 - Worked on Views Implementation
 - Worked on registering a new view via /PUT to other replicas in the network.
 - Worked on Heartbeat Down Detection (Deprecated)
+- Worked on CRUD operations for shards
+- Debugged conventional hashing

 # Design Decisions

+## Sharding

+To decide which key-value pairs belong in which shard, we partition by the hash of the key.
+To accomplish this, we use the sha1 hash function, and have a function findShard() which can take a key-value pair and and map it to a shard by comparing the hash of key with the hash of the shard name.
+When a replica is added to a shard, it syncs its key-value store and causal metadata with the most updated replica within the shard.

+## Resharding

+After confirming that there are at least two replicas for the new shards, we copy all of the key value data from each replica.
+Then, each key-value pair is sorted using the findShard() function, so that each shard has a corresponding list of key-value pairs.
+Each replica is then assigned to its new shard.
+Finall, we broadcast to every replica within a shard its corresponding key-value data for each shard.

 ## Down Detection